All multipartite entanglements are quantum coherences in locally distinguishable bases: Underlying tools

 where $m$ can be any integer $\le n$. \\

-We will refer to the state in any of the sub-systems as a ``sub-state''.
-An $n$-partite pure quantum state is called fully separable, if and only if $m=n$, and it is genuinely multipartite entangled if and only if the state is not bi-separable, i.e., $m=1$.
-A quantum state, $\rho_{\textit{$m$-\text{sep}}}$, possibly mixed, is $m$-separable, if (i) it has at least one pure state decomposition, in which there is at least one $m$-separable pure state and no other state with separability lower than $m$ exist in that decomposition, and (ii) there is no other pure state decomposition with all pure states that are $\tilde{m}$-separable with $\tilde{m}\ge m+1$.
+We will refer to a state in any of the subsystems as a ``substate''.
+An $n$-partite pure quantum state is called fully separable if and only if $m=n$, and it is genuinely multipartite entangled if and only if the state is not biseparable, i.e., $m=1$.
+A quantum state $\rho_{\textit{$m$-\text{sep}}}$, possibly mixed, is $m$-separable if (i) it has at least one pure-state decomposition, in which there is at least one $m$-separable pure state and no other state with separability lower than $m$ in that decomposition, and (ii) there is no other pure-state decomposition with all pure states that are $\tilde{m}$-separable with $\tilde{m}\ge m+1$.
 Therefore, there exists a probabilistic decomposition,

-where for at least one $i$, $\ket{\psi^i}$ will be $\ket{\psi_{\textit{m-sep}}}$, and for the other $i$'s, $\ket{\psi^i}$ will be $\ket{\psi_{m^{\prime}\textit{-sep}}}$, where $m^{\prime}\ge m$.
+where for at least one $i$, $\ket{\psi^i}$ will be $\ket{\psi_{\textit{m-sep}}}$ and, for the other $i$'s, $\ket{\psi^i}$ will be $\ket{\psi_{m^{\prime}\textit{-sep}}}$, where $m^{\prime}\ge m$.
 Furthermore, there does not exist a decomposition for which every element is $\tilde{m}$-separable with $\tilde{m} \ge m+1$.
-If there exist $m^{\prime}$'s which are equal to $m$, then the individual $m$-separable pure states composing the $n$-partite and $m$-separable mixed state, can be $m$-separable in different partitions.
+If there exist $m^{\prime}$'s which are equal to $m$, then the individual $m$-separable pure states composing the $n$-partite and $m$-separable mixed state can be $m$-separable in different partitions.
 Hence, in general, $m$-separable mixed states are not separable with respect to any specific partition, which makes $m$-separability rather difficult to detect.
-An $n$-partite pure quantum state is $m$-separable, implies that the state will exhibit some entanglement between some parts of the system, provided $n>m$.
+An $n$-partite pure quantum state being $m$-separable implies that the state will exhibit some entanglement between some parts of the system, provided $n>m$.
 The degree of entanglement of an $n$-partite entangled state can be described by $k$-partite entanglement, which is defined below. \\

-\textit{$k$-partite entanglement}: Any $n$-partite pure quantum state is called $k$-partite entangled, if there exists at least one genuinely $k$-partite entangled sub-state and no other pure sub-state has genuinely $\tilde{k}$-party entanglement for $\tilde{k} \ge k+1$.\\
+\textit{$k$-partite entanglement}: Any $n$-partite pure quantum state is called $k$-partite entangled if there exists at least one genuinely $k$-partite entangled substate and no other pure substate has genuinely $\tilde{k}$-party entanglement for $\tilde{k} \ge k+1$.\\